givey/knowledge-base/_articles/general/is-there-a-givey-app.md

 layout: article
 permalink: "/articles/general/is-there-a-givey-app/"
 ---
-We are currently working on an app, and will update you with the details as to when this is up and running.
-Givey is however mobile enabled, so can be accessed on all mobile devices.
+Yes, Givey is available on Android and iOS and can be downloaded from these platforms respective stores.